 The episode has Will and Geordie investigating the death of a woman who was laid out in the shape of a crucifix on Jesus Green in Grantchester.
 The ring on the woman’s finger signifies that she’s married to God…specifically a nun.
 It leads the two men investigating at a nunnery which isn’t a nunnery at all.

 Okay, look.
 There are surprising twists and revelations that happen in the episode when it turns out the nunnery is not as it appears.
 But the whole resolution of who did the murder of the dear woman was quite rushed in the telling, especially as the rest of the episode was devoted to other characters.

 Speaking of which, Tracy-Ann Oberman guest stars as Sister Grace, the head of the fake nunnery in the episode.
 And she ends up having sex with Will in the episode.
 Yeah!
 No idea how that happened!
 There was no build-up to a romance between Will and Sister Grace.
 It felt pretty forced!

 In fact, wasn’t Series 5 supposed to be about Will’s relationship with Ellie the journalist?
 No joke, she doesn’t even appear in this episode!
 Just a little cameo of Ellie in the Series 5 finale would’ve been nice.
 Maybe she’ll return in Series 6.
 But for now, it’s so disappointing she didn’t get a pay off!

 The episode also features Jemma Redgrave back as Amelia Davenport, Will’s mum.
-Will turns up to Ameila’s engagement party (drunk I might add) following his descent to despair at the end of the previous episode.
-Will’s accepting of his mum’s engagement to a belittling man was so unsatisfying!
+Will turns up at Ameila’s engagement party (drunk, I might add) following his descent to despair at the end of the previous episode.
+Will’s acceptance of his mum’s engagement to a belittling man was so unsatisfying!

 Thanks for reading.